fahad1911/real-estate-salesforce-project/README.md

   Create, update, and filter real estate properties based on location, price, and availability.

 📌 **Interactive Map Integration**
-  Display property locations on a map with markers, price, type, and size information using static locality-coordinate mapping.
+  Display property locations on a map with markers, price, type, and size information using static JSON mapping with localities of the area.

 💬 **Inquiry Tracking & Notifications**
   Record customer inquiries, trigger status changes on properties, and send automated emails to customers and property managers.